shawnmckinney/py-fortress/README.md

     cd test
     ```

-8. Run the bootstrap pgm that creates the LDAP nodes structure - *DIT*
+8. Run the bootstrap pgm that creates the LDAP node structure, i.e. the *DIT*
     ```
     python3 test_dit_dao.py
     ```

-    *This uses the values of suffix, user,roles and perm, i.e. their distinguished names (dn), from the config file.*
+    *This uses the values of suffix, user, roles and perm, i.e. their distinguished names (dn), from the config file.*

 __________________________________________________________________________________
 ## SECTION 5.
 Integration Tests